K-Crowdfunding: Taking K-Beauty Global

 K-crowdfunding platforms, which showcase Korean products and intellectual property (IP), are garnering a strong response overseas.

-This is a strategy aimed at the global market, which has a strong interest in K-Beauty and other related sectors.
-Analysts note that, driven by the K-Culture craze, the support ecosystem that helps sellers introduce and sell domestic products overseas is growing rapidly.
+This is a result of targeting the global market, which has a strong interest in K-Beauty and other related trends.
+Analysts note that the support market—which helps sellers introduce and sell domestic products overseas—is growing rapidly in the wake of the K-Culture craze.

 According Wadiz, South Korea’s largest crowdfunding platform, on the 18th, the number of global projects surpassed 100 just one month after the launch of its global service.